platformsh/platformsh-docs/reference/toolstacks/php/drupal8/developing-with-drupal.md

 ```

 An alternate method that is appropriate for larger databases is to use
-the pipe | to stream the data, instead of making copies.
+the pipe | to stream the data, instead of making a copy of the dump file.

 ```bash
 $ drush @platform.master sql-dump | drush @platform._local sqlc